Public speaking skills for engineers can be just as important as technical skills for engineers, despite what you may think.

 - The theory behind technical subjects

-- Punctuation: your usage of periods and commas will reflect in your speaking.
-So, proper punctuation in your writing will carry over to the pauses you make in your speeches.
+- Punctuation: Your use of periods and commas will carry over into your speaking.
+Proper punctuation in writing leads to well-timed pauses in speeches.

-In short, writing helps you best express your thoughts in spoken words.
-For writing tips, check out my following articles:
+In a nutshell, writing paves the way for turning thoughts into spoken words.
+For writing tips, check out these articles:

-Important Note: you never want to write and read your entire speech word for word.
-Because you’ll sound very mechanical and you won’t properly engage with your audience.
-Also, your listeners will think you don’t know your material.
+Important Note: Avoid writing and reading your speech word for word, as you’ll sound robotic and fail to engage your audience.
+Plus, listeners might think you don’t truly grasp the material.

-You won’t look like an idiot, as the best of the best do it.
-Plus, these statements bleed confidence.
-Because you’re not afraid to stop your talk and think in front of an audience.
-You’re showing you’re human.
+You won’t look foolish.
+Even the best of the best do it.
+Plus, such statements exude confidence, as you’re not afraid to pause and think in front of an audience.
+It shows you’re human.

 10) Create your own public speaking style

-BUT, do learn from great speakers.
-Study them, like you’d study any other subject you want to badly learn.
-For example, hit mute and watch Obama speak to a large audience.
-Look closely at how he engages an audience with his body alone.
-It’s quite impressive!
+That said, learn from the greats.
+Study them like any other subject you want to master.
+For instance, watch Obama speaking to a large audience with the sound off.
+Observe how he captivates the crowd using just his body language.
+It’s impressive!

-This is pointing out the obvious, but practice makes perfect.
-My first public speaking experience as an engineer was less than ideal.
-I remember I was sweating and nervous.
-I had out-of-control butterflies, despite having public speaking experience.
+It may seem obvious, but practice truly does make perfect.
+My first public speaking experience as an engineer was far from ideal.
+I remember sweating, feeling nervous, and battling uncontrollable butterflies, even though I’d had some public speaking experience before.

-My issue was, I had never given a technical speech to a room full of engineers.
-Engineers who I knew would then drill me with endless technical questions.
+The problem was, I’d never given a technical speech to a room full of engineers, who I knew would pepper me with endless technical questions.

-What I felt, was totally natural though.
-You’ll feel nervous the first couple of times you speak.
-The trick is, to learn from each speech to become better and better.
-The more you practice, the better speaker you’ll become.
-Duh, right?!
+However, feeling nervous the first few times is completely natural.
+The trick is to learn from each speech and continuously improve.
+The more you practice, the better a speaker you’ll become.

-Engineers are always taught to cram more equations and theories into their heads.
-But, public speaking falls through the cracks in most engineering curriculums.
-I’d even go as far as to say it’s one of the major shortcomings of formal engineering education.
+Engineers are often taught to stuff their brains with equations and theories, but public speaking tends to fall through the cracks in most engineering curricula.
+I’d even go as far as to say it’s one of the significant shortcomings of formal engineering education.

-How important do you find public speaking skills to be for engineers?
+How important do you find public speaking skills for engineers to be?
 How do you recommend engineers improve their public speaking skills?